-The implementation strategies focus on practical, collaborative actions that turn these plans into reality.
+The Chapter 5 implementation strategies focus on practical and ready to implement policy changes and development principles, as well as, collaborative actions.
 Partnerships with local and regional organizations, support for small businesses, and investments in community facilities are vital to advancing these initiatives.
 Monitoring and evaluation will be critical to ensure the plans stay flexible, allowing policies to adapt as new challenges and opportunities emerge.
 Each Area Plan is intended as a living document, responsive to ongoing community input and changing needs over time.

 As we move from planning to action, the success of this Plan relies on commitment, collaboration, and community engagement.
-Hamilton County is dedicated to working closely with residents, businesses, and local leaders to implement these policies in a way that fosters a resilient and inclusive future.
-By advancing these Plans with a shared sense of purpose, we can create communities that are not only livable and economically vibrant but also reflective of the unique character and heritage that residents value.
+Hamilton County and the RPA is dedicated to working closely with residents, businesses, and local leaders to implement these policies in a way that fosters a resilient future based on resident priorities and objectives.
+By advancing these Plans with a shared sense of purpose, we can create communities that are not only livable and economically vibrant but also reflective of the unique character that residents value.
 Through strategic growth, environmental stewardship, and respect for community identity, the Comprehensive Plan will encourage each Area to thrive for generations to come.